caraya/entry-level-content/src/md-content/basics.md

 ## What is the web

 The web is many things.
 It's a development platform;  it delivers applications, it delivers content, it plays media (encrypted or not).
 There is very few things that the web can't display on its own.
-Rather than address the latest and greatest framework we'll cover the building blocks of the web how to use them and where to go once you've learned the basics.
+Rather than address the latest and greatest framework we'll cover the building blocks of the web, how to use them, and where to go once you've learned the basics.

 ### History

 # Basic Components of the web

-We group these componentstogether without implying one is more important than the other.
+We group these components together without implying one is more important than the other.
 Developers need to use all these technologies together to make the web work (well).
 This is most important when we discuss accessibility as this will permeate the other areas.

 ## HTML

 HTML (HyperText Markup Language) is the language we use to write web content.
-Whether it's a simple page or a complex application, they all sue the saame structure and presentation tags.
+Whether it's a simple page or a complex application, they all use the same structure and presentation tags.

 This is a basic example of an HTML document.
-It shows the basic structure that all pages should have (doctype, html root element, and head and body as the children).
+It shows the basic structure  all pages should have (doctype, html root element, links to resources, plus head and body elements as children).

 ```html
 <!DOCTYPE html>